Market intelligence: A quick guide

 For a larger target audience, consider mail surveys.
 Sending surveys to a larger group will generate more reliable data.

-You can also use web analytics to analyze customer journeys on your website.
+You can also use web analytics to on your website.

 Data from website analytics include: